catsout/wallpaper-engine-kde-plugin/README.md

 - [ ] Scenescript

 ### Web
-Basic web apis are supported, but the audio api does not send data at now.
+Basic web apis are supported, but the audio api does not send data for now.
 #### no webgl
 WebEngineView in plasmashell can't init opengl.
 Some wallpaper using webgl may not work, and performance may be bad.